Wandesford House: Architecture

 Following the Court of Chancery decree upholding Mary's will, a parcel of land in Bootham, York, was acquired from William Wilberforce of Hull (1690–1776), grandfather of the anti-slave trade campaigner William Wilberforce, and building began.
 Wandesford Hospital was designed by Colonel James Moyser, a gentleman architect and an associate of Richard Boyle, 3rd Earl of Burlington.
-There are two other almshouses by James Moyser, both in Beverley: Ann Routh's Hospital and Tymperon House, which share several of the architectural features of Wandesford House, notably the giant arches and window style.
-Ann Routh's also has the same projecting pediment, which contains a cartouche.
+There are two other almshouses by James Moyser, both in Beverley: Ann Routh's Hospital and Tymperon House, which share several architectural features with Wandesford House, notably the giant arches and window style.
+Ann Routh's also features the same projecting pediment, which contains a cartouche.

-The builders of Wandesford Hospital included a carpenter, John Terry, and bricklayers Robert Kibblewhite, Thomas Dunn and Richard Nestrop.
-John Terry is listed as working on the State Room in the Mansion House, York, in 1725, and a Richard Nelthorpe is listed as a plasterer there.
+The builders of Wandesford Hospital included a carpenter, John Terry, and bricklayers Robert Kibblewhite, Thomas Dunn, and Richard Nestrop.
+John Terry is listed as working on the State Room in the Mansion House, York, in 1725, and Richard Nelthorpe is listed as a plasterer there.
 The similarity of name suggests he may be the same person as Richard Nestrop.

-The house is of two storeys, built in red brick with a tiled roof.
+The house is two storeys tall, built in red brick with a tiled roof.
 The valley in the centre of the pitched roofs was covered over with a flat roof in 1967.
 The south-facing façade of the house is of seven bays under giant arches and with a deep plinth.
 A projecting central pediment contains a portrait bust of Mary Wandesford.
-The plain brick central door frame was given a timber doorcase in 1967, with a broken pediment above containing the coat of arms of Mary Wandesford in a lozenge.
+The plain brick central door frame was given a timber doorcase in 1968, with a broken pediment above containing the coat of arms of Mary Wandesford in a lozenge.
 The rear elevation is simpler and lacks the arched recesses and the elaborate cornice of the front.
 An original rainwater head remains, bearing the date 1739.

-There are gardens at the front and the rear, and originally also an orchard.
+There are gardens at the front and rear, and originally, an orchard.
 Bootham School, whose grounds lie behind the house, bought the orchard in 1957 for use as tennis courts.
 The interior ground floor has a central corridor off the entrance hall, and a staircase at each end of the house leading to an upper corridor.
-The ground floor was originally flagged throughout, but most of the flagstones were removed, probably in the nineteenth century, and wooden flooring was installed along with some internal staircases.
-Until the 1960s each dwelling consisted of a ground-floor sitting room, with a small range for heating and cooking, and a first-floor bedroom.
-There were no washing or toilet facilities inside until sometime in the nineteenth or twentieth century when the residents were able to share two indoor WCs and one bath.
-The house was remodelled in 1967–1968 to create twelve self-contained flats, each with its own kitchen and bathroom.
-Four are maisonettes and retain the 19th-century internal staircase leading to the bedroom.
-From the beginning there was a chapel where a chaplain held a service every Wednesday and Friday.
+Initially, the ground floor was flagged throughout; however, most of the flagstones were removed, probably in the nineteenth century, and wooden flooring was installed along with some internal staircases.

+Until the 1960s, each dwelling consisted of a ground-floor sitting room, with a small range for heating and cooking, and a first-floor bedroom.
+There were no washing or toilet facilities inside until sometime in the 19th or 20th century, when the residents were able to share two indoor WCs and one bath.
+The house was remodelled in 1967–68 to create 12 self-contained flats, each with its own kitchen and bathroom.
+Four are maisonettes and retain the 19th-century internal staircase leading to the bedrooms.
+From the beginning, there was a chapel where a chaplain held a service every Wednesday and Friday.
 The present chaplain takes communion once a month.